-- 3.1.1 The County will encourage cluster and conservation development and other configurations that respect natural topography. - (a) Multi-lot subdivisions shall comply with the provisions for cluster and conservation subdivision and development under the County's Land Use Bylaw. - (b) Residential development will be cognizant of the need to preserve resource extraction, recreation, historical, and archaeological features.
-It is the County's policy that the effect a residential development may have on the environment will be an important consideration in dealing with residential subdivision and development proposals and Land Use Bylaw amendments. - 3.1.2 Subdivision and development proposals should plan for mixed land-use patterns characterized by compatible residential and non-residential land uses located in close proximity to one another. - (a) Mixed land-use patterns should incorporate safe, convenient, accessible, and attractive design features to promote active living and social interaction. - 3.1.3 Subdivision and development proposals should provide for complete streets serving multiple functions that safely and conveniently accommodate all users and desired functions, though this does not mean that all modes or functions will be equally prioritized on any given street segment. - (a) Complete streets should accommodate travel, social interaction, and commerce to provide for more vibrant neighborhoods and more livable communities.
+- 3.1.1 Cluster and conservation development and other configurations that respect natural topography will be encouraged. - (a) Multi-lot subdivisions shall comply with the provisions for cluster and conservation subdivision and development under the County's Land Use Bylaw. - (b) Residential development will be cognizant of the need to preserve resource extraction, recreation, historical, and archaeological features.
+It is the County's policy that the effect a residential development may have on the environment will be an important consideration in dealing with residential subdivision and development proposals and Land Use Bylaw amendments. - 3.1.2 Subdivision and development proposals should plan for mixed land-use patterns characterized by compatible residential and non-residential land uses located in close proximity to one another. - (a) Mixed land-use patterns should incorporate safe, convenient, accessible, and attractive design features to promote active living and social interaction.